Bonnaroo Criminal Charges Defense Attorneys in Lebanon

 Police can also ticket you for broken lights, air fresheners attached to your rearview window, distracted driving and/or not wearing your seatbelt.
 In some cases, an officer may try to use one of these as an excuse to search your car.
 Remember that once the citation has been issued, you are within your legal right to drive away.
 You do not have to allow an officer to search your car, your trunk or your glove box without a warrant, and you do not have to stay put for additional questioning once you’ve been issued a ticket.

-What are “disorderly conduct” charges?
+What are “disorderly conduct” charges at Bonnaroo?

 The Tennessee Code defines disorderly conduct as: